vp817/RakNetProtocolDoc/README.md

 You don't need to care about `isPacketPair`, `requiresBAndAS` and `isContinuousSend` unless you want a complete datagram packet implemention.

+**Finding `skipped ranges count` for the valid datagram to check if there was some packets missing**:

+Firstly check if the current datagram `range number` is not equals to the `expected range number` which is 0 by default.

+Then subtract `range number` by `expected range number` and if it is greater than `0x3e8` and force the `skipped range count` to be `0x3e8` if so.
+But before forcing it check if the value is greater than `0xc350` and if so then it's `nat related`.

+After that the `expected range number` shall be the current `range number` plus 1.

+For a simpler implemention you don't need to add those checks that was previously written.

+Do your nack related things and checks then loop through the count in the reverse order and insert each index into the nack queue to be sent later.

 **Checking for corrupt arrangment channels**:
 (the valid datagram must be `Sequenced And Arranged (No ack receipt))